archman-dev/website/.github/instructions/docs/build-article.v1.0.0.md

     - One practical example with copyable code/config (with filename + line numbers).
     - Explicit sections for: Patterns/Pitfalls, Edge cases, Operational considerations (SLO/SLI, rollouts), Security/Privacy/Compliance (if applicable), Observability (logs/metrics/traces), and Testing.
     - “When to use” and “When not to use” if applicable.

+## 8.1 Engagement Layer (Mandatory, lightweight)

+1. TL;DR: ≤80 words placed near the top of non-index articles.
+2. Learning objectives: 3–6 bullets starting with “You will be able to…”.
+3. Motivating scenario: 1–2 paragraphs grounding the topic in a real‑world context.
+4. Hands‑on exercise: a small practical task using the `Steps` widget with copy‑ready code/config.
+5. Self‑check: exactly 3 short questions; can use an ordered list or `FAQ` widget.
+6. Signals & Anti‑signals: use `Showcase` or `ProsCons` to indicate when to apply vs avoid.
+7. Next steps: 3–5 internal extensionless links to related docs plus at least one external reference following §23 rules (↗️ and rel attributes).
+8. One takeaway: a single highlighted idea using `Callout` with tone `info`.

 ## 9. Pre-flight (Must Do Before Writing)